jedwards1211/redux-track-promise/README.md

 A tiny redux library with a reducer that handles `setPending`, `resolve`, and `reject` actions, and a `trackPromise` method that takes a `Promise` and dispatches those actions when the promise state changes.

+I used to write a lot of similar reducers and action creators for keeping track of asynchronous operations, but I got tired of repeating myself and wrote this library to use in all of those cases.

 ## Getting started

 ### `npm install redux-track-promise`